 DefinitionThis section has been translated automatically.

-STAT6 is the acronym for Signal Transducer and Activator of Transcription 6.
-STAT6 is a transcription factor belonging to the Signal Transducer and Activator of Transcription (STAT) family, which includes 7 members:
+STAT6 is the acronym for "Signal Transducer and Activator of Transcription 6", a transcription factor that belongs to the family of Signal Transducer and Activator of Transcription (STAT) proteins, which comprises 7 members:

 General informationThis section has been translated automatically.

-Activation of the STAT6 pathway is important for macrophage function and is required for activation of the M2 subtype of macrophages.
+Activation of the STAT6 signaling pathway is important for macrophage function and is required for activation of the M2 subtype of macrophages.

 The STAT6 protein also regulates other transcription factors such as Gata3, which is an important regulator of Th2 differentiation.
 STAT6 is also required for the development of interleukin-9-secreting T cells.